GoInterject/GoInterject.github.io/wIndex/Report-Formula-Reviews.md

-After you find report range or [ create one of your own ](https://interject.atlassian.net/wiki/display/ID/Creating+Reports) , you can give it commands by simply selecting the F() button.
+After you find report range or create one of your own, you can give it commands by simply selecting the F() button.

 In order to access the formula cells for the report range first the user must select the report range cell.
 ![](/images/FormulasReviews/11.png)